A one-hour anthology television series of one-off contemporary and classic dramas produced by the BBC.

 Air date: 1980-08-10

-Overview: Colin Jeavons is the German composer Anton Webern who survives Naziism only to be shot by an American GI in the closing days of WW2.
-Daniel Gerroll plays his son Stephen who, against his father's wishes, joined the Wehrmacht and was killed in a railway accident in 1943.
+Overview: German composer Anton Webern survives Naziism only to be shot by an American GI in the closing days of WWII.
+His son, against his father's wishes, joins the Wehrmacht and is killed in a railway accident in 1943.

 Seasons